Qiskit/qiskit_sphinx_theme/docs_guide/others/explanation_type.rst

 .. note::

-   This page was written in the style of an `explanation` according to :ref:`diataxis`.
+   This page was written in the style of an `Explanation` according to :ref:`diataxis`.